Old St Stephen's Church, Fylingdales

 Old St Stephen's Church is a redundant Anglican church standing on a hillside in Fylingdales, overlooking Robin Hood's Bay, North Yorkshire, England.
 It is recorded in the National Heritage List for England as a designated Grade I listed building, and is under the care of the Churches Conservation Trust.

 History

 The church was built in 1822 replacing an older church; a church has been present on the site since the medieval era.
-This church closed in 1870 when it was superseded by a new church, also dedicated to Saint Stephen, on a new site near the railway station.
+This church closed in 1870 when it was superseded by the new St Stephen's Church, on a new site near the railway station.
 The old church was vested in the Trust on 1 December 1986.

 The church has been semi-converted inside to make it habitable for campers (or what travel-writers and the Church of England are calling Champing).

 Architecture

 Exterior

 The church is constructed in sandstone with a purple slate roof.
 It is a simple building comprising a single-cell "preaching box", with a six-bay nave, a small sanctuary, a south porch and a north vestry.
 At the west end of the church is a bell-cupola.
 The architectural style of the church is Neoclassical.
 Above the porch is a sundial bearing the dates 1736, 1864 and 1919.
 Inside the porch are wooden benches.
 In the walls of the nave are windows with pointed arches.
 There is a square-headed door in the south wall of the sanctuary.
 The east window is similar to those in the nave, and it is flanked by diagonal buttresses.
 In the wall of the vestry is a 15-pane window.